Jrakesh/go_social/README.md

 # GoSocial

-Currently there is support for the following social widgets/buttons:
+Currently there is support for the following social-widgets/buttons:

 ##### Facebook
   * Like Button